Multiplicity-free representations of algebraic groups: Level set-up

 The next few results concern $S$-values of levels.
 We extend the definition of the $S$-function introduced in Chapter \ref{notation}, as follows.
 If $\rho = \sum s_i\o_i$ is a weight for $X$, then $S(\rho) = \sum s_i$; also for an $X$-module $Z$, we define $S(Z)$ to be the maximal $S$-value over all weights of $Z$.
 Note that for a dominant weight $\rho$, the $S$-value of $V_X(\rho)$ is equal to $S(\rho)$, since $S(\rho-\sum a_i\a_i) \le S(\rho)$ for any $a_i\ge 0$.

 \begin{lemma} Suppose that $V_i^j(Q_X)$ is a summand of $V^c$ as in Lemma $\ref{induct}(iii)$.
 Then $V_i^{j+1}(Q_X)$ is a summand of $V^{c+1}$, and

 {\rm (ii)} Suppose $x$ is the maximum $S$-value among irreducibles appearing in $V^c$.
-Then $x+1$ is an upper bound for the $S$-values of high weights of irreducibles appearing within the image of $[[V,Q_Y^{c-1}],Q_X] $ in $V^{c+1}(Q_Y)$. \end{lemma}
+Then $x+1$ is an upper bound for the $S$-values of highest weights of irreducibles appearing within the image of $[[V,Q_Y^{c-1}],Q_X] $ in $V^{c+1}(Q_Y)$. \end{lemma}

 \pf Part (ii) follows from (i), so we prove (i).
 We have $V_i^j(Q_X) = [V_i, Q_X^{j-1}]/[V_i, Q_X^j]$, which by hypothesis appears within $V^c(Q_Y)$.
 Taking commutators with $Q_X,$ $V_i^j(Q_X)$ gives rise to composition factors within $V_i^{j+1}(Q_X) = [V_i, Q_X^j]/[V_i, Q_X^{j+1}] = [V_i, Q_X^j/[[V_i, Q_X^j], Q_X]$, and these appear within $V^{c+1}(Q_Y)$.
 This gives the first assertion of (i).